System Administration Guide

 and a set of login roles.
 In many cases, this $USERNAME

-value is associated with the actual user who invoked iris session
+value is associated with the actual user who invoked iris terminal

 .
 Thus, while any user may run InterSystems IRIS, the activities of that user once in InterSystems IRIS are defined and limited by the security roles assigned to that user.